• Skip to primary navigation

 Description

-Easy lemon glaze recipe with only 2 ingredients perfect on cakes, muffins, bundt cakes and other cakes and cookies (to decorate a 10 inch/25 cm bundt cake)
+Easy lemon glaze recipe with only 2 ingredients, perfect for drizzling over cakes, muffins, bundt cakes, cookies and more (to decorate a 10 inch / 25 cm bundt cake).

 Ingredients